Twitter’s Funniest Catholic Poet Reviews the 2018 Met Gala

-As soon as it was announced that this year’s Met Gala theme was “Heavenly Bodies: Fashion and the Catholic Imagination,” the angels at over The Cut called upon me to comment on it.
+As soon as it was announced that this year’s Met Gala theme was “Heavenly Bodies: Fashion and the Catholic Imagination,” the angels at over the Cut called upon me to comment on it.
 “Maybe,” they suggested, “your mother might have some thoughts as well, since she’s married to a Catholic priest, gave birth to five Catholic children, and has crucifixes on every wall of her home.”
 This seemed so appropriate that it felt like if I didn’t agree, God might make me write this piece forever in hell.
 My mom’s commentary will be mostly along the lines of her saying “Madonna” in a snake voice.
 My commentary will mostly be along the lines of me saying: “Women dressed as popes?
 Watch me ascend to a level of celestial gayness that even Michelangelo himself never achieved.”

 ME: All right, it’s just getting started.
 I really want people to go hard tonight.
 Beautiful foreheads stabbed by real thorns, Anna Wintour has sculpted her hair into a bishop’s hat with mousse, a cape made of Martin Luther’s skin, Benedict is here in a modest swimsuit.
 I want Miley to stick out her tongue and there’s a wafer on it.
 I want the Royal Baby to roll down the red carpet completely soaked with holy water.
 But so far it’s just like a rose, some lace, I’m carrying a book!

-MOM (in an ominous tone): They’ve appropriated every single thing, starting with Linda Carter.
+MOM (in an ominous tone): They’ve appropriated every single thing, starting with Lynda Carter.

 ME: Ahhhhh, truly you have taken the temperature of the modern discourse.
-They’ve appropriated every single thing, starting with Linda Carter.
+They’ve appropriated every single thing, starting with Lynda Carter.

 MOM: She’s dressed as Mary!